We may get commissions for purchases made through links in this post.

 Get your knitting on

 You’ll probably need something handy for storing all your gear.
-This great knitting bag from Amazon has a place for everything.
+You can check out some great knitting bags here.

 If you’re just starting out, check out our tips for beginner knitters.
 And for those of you who also like to crochet, there’s our collection of crochet tips and tricks.